beego/beedoc/en-US/mvc/controller/session.md

 - SessionOn

   Enable Session or not, `false` by default.
-Parameter name in configuration file: sessionon
+Parameter name in configuration file: `SessionOn`

 - SessionProvider
   Set Session provider, which is set to memory by default.
 It also supports file, mysql and redis.
 Parameter name in configuration file: sessionprovider